wk-cof/games/README.md

 # emoji-minis

 Monorepo for a suite of tiny emoji games.
+A suite of beautifully crafted emoji games designed to build cognitive skills and make learning delightful.
 Built with React, TypeScript, Vite, and pnpm workspaces so the apps share a common look and feel through the `@emoji-minis/kit` package.

 ## Stack
 - Node 20 + pnpm 9